iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 I studied at a Tier 4 college in Lucknow, Uttar Pradesh, India.
 Like all other colleges in town, it did a poor job of education.
 I knew that it's not a very good college before joining but the tuition was really low and hopefully something which I can afford.
 4 years of college went by passing exams without acquiring much knowledge about code.
 Till the time I had a degree in my hand, I only knew how to make a portfolio using JSP pages.
 But at least I wasn't in a huge debt of education loan so that's the good part.

-I was not good at coding at college because no one was answering my questions, **I got 30/100 marks in C and Java**.
+I was not good at coding in college because no one was answering my questions, **I got 30/100 marks in C and Java**.
 These were the only two subjects in our academic year for coding.

 We didn't have placements at college so the usual way of getting a job was to go to Noida or Bangalore and apply at every mass recruitment happening.
 Mass recruitment is something like a Battle Royal where thousands of students apply for 100 seats in a service-based company.
 Here is how it looks: